 Prior Planning Efforts: This recent action builds on prior efforts related to the closure of CJ4.
 On January 12, 2016, the Board passed a resolution urging the Director of the Department of Public Health and the Sheriff to convene a work group to plan for the permanent closure of CJ4 and any corresponding investments in new mental health facilities and current jail retrofits needed to uphold public safety and better serve at-risk individuals.
 The Work Group to Re-envision the Jail Replacement Project was formed in response to this resolution.
-The work group consisted of 39 criminal justice and mental health experts from the City and community, and was chaired by Vicki Hennessy (Sheriff), Barbara Garcia (Director of Department of Public Health), and Roma Guy (community member and representative of Taxpayers for Public Safety).
+The work group consisted of 39 criminal justice and mental health experts from the City and community, and was chaired by Vicki Hennessy (Sheriff), Barbara Garcia (Director of Department of Public Safety).
 The work group produced a series of recommendations outlined in the "Workgroup to Re-envision the Jail: Final Report."
 These recommendations will help inform the current planning process.

 Safety and Justice Challenge: The Safety and Justice Challenge (SJC) Subcommittee was formed around an existing partnership to implement a \$2 million-dollar Safety and Justice Challenge grant investment from the MacArthur Foundation in fall 2018.
 The goal of the SJC initiative is to safely reduce the local jail population to enable the closure of the seismically unfit County Jail 4.
-San Francisco's SJC initiative is a partnership between the Superior Court, the Sheriff's Office, Public Health Department, Adult Probation Department, Public Defender's Office, the District Attorney's Office, and community stakeholders such as San Francisco Pretrial, and has operated with oversight from the San Francisco Sentencing Commission since the grant's inception.
+San Francisco's SJC initiative is a partnership between the Superior Court, the Sheriff's Office, Public Health Department, Adult Probation Department, Public Defender's Office, the District Attorney's Office, and community stakeholders such as the San Francisco Pretrial Diversion Project, and has operated with oversight from the San Francisco Sentencing Commission since the grant's inception.

 Strategies and Working Structure: The work of the SJC initiative is based on analysis of what drives the local jail population (see Section III).
 Based on this analysis, the SJC partnership identified five main areas of focus for the initiative: enhance data-driven decision-making; increase transparency and shared focus; improve case processing; increase healthy connections; and root out racial bias.
 Progress in these areas is outlined in Section V below.
-Information about SJC efforts and work under the recent Ordinance is shared in the three public meetings, the July through November meeting schedule is shown in Table 1.
+Information about SIC efforts and work under the recent Ordinance is shared in the three public meetings, as shown in Table 1.